milanglacier/minuet-ai.nvim/README.md

             require('minuet').setup {
                 -- Your configuration options here
             }
-        end
+        end,
     },
     { 'nvim-lua/plenary.nvim' },
-    -- optional, if you are using virtual-text frontend, -- nvim-cmp is not required.
+    -- optional, if you are using virtual-text frontend, nvim-cmp is not -- required.
     { 'hrsh7th/nvim-cmp' },
-    -- optional, if you are using virtual-text frontend, -- blink is not required.
+    -- optional, if you are using virtual-text frontend, blink is not required.
+    -- NOTE: you must use the nightly version of blink.
+The latest tagged -- release (v0.7.6, as of writing) does not support minuet yet.
+If -- you are using lazyvim, set vim.g.lazyvim_blink_main = true in -- `config/options.lua`
-    { 'Saghen/blink.cmp' },
+    { 'Saghen/blink.cmp', version = nil },
 }
 ```

 Given the response speed and rate limits of LLM services, we recommend you